How to Build Your OpenCollar

-- Tiny Invisible Sphere as Root Prim OR use the collar band as root prim and add a prim named leashpoint and described
+- Tiny Invisible Sphere as Root Prim, positioned where the leash will emit from.
+OR use the collar band as root prim and add a prim named

-FloatText~notexture~nocolor~nohide~noshiny~noglow.
-This prim is required for the titler app.
-If your collar has a bell, name the bell prim Bell and put in the description field: Bell~noshiny.
+- Bell.
+If your collar has a bell, name the bell prim

 Compiling your collar

 The last step is to load the scripts into the collar.
 Do this with moderate speed, letting the asset server catch up to your work as you go along.
-The list of scripts above tells you which scripts go in what prim.
+IN THIS ORDER:

 - The relay script can be deleted without harm to the rest of the collar.
-If the wearer has an alternate relay, perhaps an HUD, wearing two relays is inadvisable.
+If the wearer has an alternate relay, wearing two relays is inadvisable.